What do you do when you can't patch?

 Scott Coleman, Director of Product Management at Owl Cyber Defense Solutions, offered Security Week's ICS Cyber Security Conference a consideration of what you can do for industrial control systems that you can't, or don't want to, patch.
 "Within critical infrastructure, there are often systems that cannot be patched because they are outdated, inaccessible, have no free memory, or more commonly because they work as is, and no one wants to risk an update."
 He was particularly concerned to describe the applications of data diodes (one of Owl's offerings) to ICS security.

-Basics, as recommended by the US Department of Homeland Security
+Basics of critical infrastructure protection, as recommended by the US Department of Homeland Security

 Coleman began by reviewing a set of three basic recommendations from the US Department of Homeland Security.
 DHS advises critical infrastructure operators to (1) reduce or eliminate connections into or out of the network, (2) convert two-way connections to deterministic one-way connections, and (3) restrict any remaining two-way command-and-control connections.
 But outside of the nuclear power industry, he noted, there will inevitably be two-way command-and-control connections.